-There’s rumbling around the internet around whether or not you can use hot sauce as a spermicide, specifically whether you can put hot sauce in a used condom to prevent the sperm from being used to impregnate someone.
+There’s rumbling around the internet about whether or not you can use hot sauce as a spermicide, specifically whether you can put hot sauce in a used condom to prevent the sperm from being used to impregnate someone.

 Some people suggest that capsaicin, a chemical found in chili peppers, can act as a spermicide.
 Capsaicin is what makes chili peppers “burn” — as in the way spicy food “burns” your tongue, and how chili peppers can literally burn your skin.